vitalif/vitastor/README.md

 ## Building

-- Install Linux kernel 5.4 or newer for io_uring support.
+- Install Linux kernel 5.4 or newer, for io_uring support.
+5.8 or later is highly recommended because there is at least one known io_uring hang with 5.4 and an HP SmartArray controller.
 - Install liburing 0.4 or newer and its headers.
 - Install lp_solve.
 - Install etcd.
 Attention: you need a fixed version from here: https://github.com/vitalif/etcd/,